ericdum/ctfd-plugin-choice-challenge/README.md

 This plugin refer to https://github.com/ericdum/CTFd until it's merge to the main repository of CTFd/CTFd

+I noticed there is some difference between CTFd's themes, e.g. it's not supporting CTFd._internal.challenge.submit while using core-beta theme, which I was developed this plugin with.

+And some other theme may support CTFd._internal.challenge.submit, but this plugin is not implemented.

 ### Quickstart

 1. Clone this repository to your {root of CTFd}/CTFd/plugins